sp00kx/externum/README.md

 # Information:
 -------------
 This is my first venture into creating a framework to try and increase efficiency by automating some of the more laborious recon and enumeration tasks of an external penetration test.
-I realise that there are many programs out there that will do significantly more than this this program, but this is in line with my personal methodology.
+I realise that there are many programs out there that will do significantly more than this program, but this is in line with my personal methodology.

 To coin a phrase from the film Full Metal Jacket: "This is my program.
 There are many like it, but this one is mine"